freeflightsim/crossfeed-logger/README.md

 # cf-logger

-The penultimate logger for pilots, atc, mappers et all..
+The penultimate logger for pilots, ATC, mappers,  et all..

 Platform